-We will make available to each Holder of a WI Certificate, within a reasonable time after the end of each calendar year, information to assist Holders and investors in preparing their federal income tax returns.
+We will make available to Holders of WI Certificates, within a reasonable time after the end of each calendar year, information to assist Holders in preparing their federal income tax returns.
 The information made available to you may not be correct for your particular circumstances.